Heroes' Day: Cayman Islands

 The fourth Monday in January is National Heroes' Day in the Cayman Islands; it was proclaimed with the National Heroes Law, providing for the declaration of persons who have rendered exceptional service as national heroes.
 Numerous Caymanians have been declared national heroes, includes the Hon.
 James (Jim) Manoah Bodden, Mrs. Sybil I. McLaughlin, Mr. Thomas William Farrington, Mrs. Sybil Joyce Hylton, Mr. Desmond Vere Watler, Ms Mary Evelyn Wood, Cert.
 Hon. and William Warren Conolly.

 East Timor

-December 31 is National Heroes Day in East Timor.
+31 December is National Heroes Day in East Timor.
 It commemorates the Indonesian invasion of East Timor.

 Guinea-Bissau

-Heroes' Day is celebrated on January 20 to commemorate the assassination of independence leader Amilcar Cabral in 1973.
+Heroes' Day is celebrated on 20 January to commemorate the assassination of independence leader Amilcar Cabral in 1973.

 Hungary

 A wreath on Hősök tere in 1940.

-Heroes' Day (Hősök napja), National Heroes' Day or the Memorial Day of Hungarian Heroes in Hungary is celebrated on the 31 May as a public holiday.
+Heroes' Day (Hősök napja), National Heroes' Day or the Memorial Day of Hungarian Heroes in Hungary is celebrated on 31 May as a public holiday.
 It is observed with military ceremonies at monuments such as the Tomb of the Unknown Soldier on Heroes' Square in Budapest all to commemorate soldiers in service to Hungary.
 It has been marked every year by the Hungarian Defence Force and the public since 2001.